A study of cut-elimination for a non-labelled cyclic proof system for propositional dynamic logics: : a non-labelled cyclic proof system

-An example of \CGTPDL\ proof is \cref{fig:example-CGTPDL-proof}, where ($\spadesuit$) indicates the pairing of the companion with the bud and the underlined formulae denotes the infinitely progressing trace for some tails of the infinite path.
+An example of \CGTPDL\ proof is \cref{fig:example-CGTPDL-proof}, where ($\spadesuit$) indicates the pairing of the companion with the bud and the underlined formulae denote the infinitely progressing trace for some tails of the infinite path.